Linux Distros Based on Fedora

 Nobara

 Nobara is a distribution that is designed specifically for gaming.
-It is made by a Red Hat Engineer who is also the maintainer of Proton-GE contributor and a developer of Lutris.
-Booting into it, its flagship version has a customized version of GNOME, although there is also a vanilla GNOME Version.
+It is made by a Red Hat Engineer who is also the Proton-GE contributor’s maintainer and a Lutris developer.
+Booting into it, I noticed that its flagship version has a customized version of GNOME, although there is also a vanilla one.
 Some of the extensions the non-Vanilla version installs include ArcMenu, Blur my Shell, and Dash to Panel.
 This gives it an overall setup similar to Windows 7.
-It also comes preinstalled with a lot of gaming related tools including Steam, Lutris, Wine, ProtonUp and GOverley.
+It also comes preinstalled with many gaming-related tools, including Steam, Lutris, Wine, ProtonUp, and GOverley.

 Ultramarine

-Booting into the flagship Budgie edition, the first thing I notice is how beautiful the distro is, thanks to the Fluent GTK and icon themes.
-It comes preinstalled with Budgie stuff like the Budgie Control Center, Budgie Desktop Settings, and some extra utilities to extend Budgie such as Window Shuffler, WallStreet, and QuickChar.
-On top of that Ultramarine preinstalls things like RPMFusion, Flathub and its own dedicated repo that contains the Budgie desktop among other things.
-Overall, it’s a great distro if you want something with things like RPMFusion preinstalled and don’t want to set up that stuff yourself, and it’s also your only option if you want a good Pantheon or Budgie experience on a Fedora based system.
+Booting into the flagship Budgie edition, I first noticed how beautiful the distro is, thanks to the Fluent GTK and icon themes.
+It comes preinstalled with Budgie stuff like the Budgie Control Center, Budgie Desktop Settings, and some extra utilities to extend Budgie, such as Window Shuffler, WallStreet, and QuickChar.
+On top of that, Ultramarine preinstalls things like RPMFusion, Flathub, and its dedicated repo containing the Budgie desktop, among other things.
+Overall, it’s a great distro if you want something with things like RPMFusion preinstalled and don’t want to set up that stuff yourself, and it’s also your only option if you want a good Pantheon or Budgie experience on a Fedora-based system.

 Qubes OS

 Qubes, is a very interesting distro.
-This is a distro built specifically for maximum security and privacy and is even loved by people like Edward Snowden and the founder of Etherium.
-This is based on an older version of Fedora, in fact it’s based on Fedora 32 which means out of the box you cannot install packages on the main system due to Fedora 32’s repository being down by now, unless you setup mirrors for older versions of Fedora yourself.
-However, you aren’t supposed to install stuff into the main system, this is a Virtual Machine based environment where everything you run is through a VM of a different operating system.
+This is a distro built specifically for maximum security and privacy and is even loved by people like Edward Snowden and the founder of Ethereum.
+This is based on an older version of Fedora; in fact, it’s based on Fedora 32, which means out of the box, you cannot install packages on the main system due to Fedora 32’s repository being down by now unless you set up mirrors for older versions of Fedora yourself.
+However, you aren’t supposed to install stuff into the main system; this is a Virtual Machine based environment where everything you run is through a VM of a different operating system.

-When you boot up you get a very light Xfce environment, and the only preinstalled applications on the system are a terminal, Xfce settings, and Qubes tools.
-You also have several preinstalled Virtual machines including a personal one which is likely where you would want to install most of your software, and disposable ones, and different OSes for each VM including Fedora 36, Debian 11, and Whonix for TOR stuff.
+When you boot up, you get a very light Xfce environment, and the only preinstalled applications on the system are terminals, Xfce settings, and Qubes tools.
+You also have several preinstalled Virtual machines, including a personal one, where you would likely want to install most of your software, disposable ones, and different OSes for each VM, including Fedora 36, Debian 11, and Whonix for TOR stuff.
 They also have disposable VMs that automatically wipe themselves when you are done with them.
-This is a very interesting distribution, so if you are interested, I recommend to research this yourself because this is a very complicated distribution.
+This is a very interesting distribution, so if you are interested, I recommend researching this yourself because this is a very complicated distribution.

 Montana Linux and FX64